satyu-a/Detection-Lab/README.md

     <img width="1881" height="1008" alt="image" src="https://github.com/user-attachments/assets/18529eaa-a653-486a-ad98-4a75c35a5ea7" />

-11. Now power on the machine and use the credentials: **username: root, password: toor** to login for the first time.
+11. Now power on the machine and use the credentials: **username: kali, password: kali** to login for the first time.
     Always change the credentials after logging in for security reasons.<br>
 Just like the windows system, take a Snapshot of the fresh install.

-## Step 5: Installing SPLUNK Enterprise and configuring it on Windows 10 Pro (VM-target)
+## Step 5:

+### Part 1: Installing SPLUNK Enterprise and configuring it on Windows 10 Pro (VM-target)

 1. Power on the Windows 10 Pro VM and update the drivers to their latest versions by going to: **"Settings > Windows Update"**

    <img width="1023" height="798" alt="image" src="https://github.com/user-attachments/assets/13829e30-e0cf-47c5-9b59-a89f1b6dc15e" />